JianxingMa/SEAL/README.md

 Two network embedding software: node2vec and LINE, have been installed in "software/".
 To run embedding-based link prediction, liblinear is required.
 Please also change the names of "train.mexa64" and "predict.mexa64" to "liblinear_train.mexa64" and "liblinear_predict.mexa64" in "software/liblinear-2.1/matlab/", respectively.

 Miscellaneous
 -------------

 Code to be polished.

+Please feel free to email me or raise issues about any problems you may encounter.
+I am happy to answer them.

 In SEAL.m, I assumed gpu number = 4.
 Change it according to your configuration.